Collection Development Policy

 The Tinley Park Public Library acquires and makes available materials that inform, educate, entertain, and enrich people as individuals and as members of society.

-The Tinley Park Public Library Board of Trustees supports and adopts the American Library Association’s Library Bill of Rights, Freedom to Read Statement, Freedom to View Statement, and Diverse Collections—An Interpretation of the Library Bill of Rights Statement (See Exhibits 1, 2, 3, and 4.)
+The Tinley Park Public Library Board of Trustees supports and adopts the American Library Association’s Library Bill of Rights, Freedom to Read Statement, Freedom to View Statement, and Diverse Collections—An Interpretation of the Library Bill of Rights Statement (See Exhibit 1, Exhibit 2, Exhibit 3, and Exhibit 4.)
 As such, the Tinley Park Public Library Board of Trustees maintains and adopts the position that materials should not be proscribed or removed because of partisan or doctrinal disapproval.
 Within this context of intellectual freedom and the individual’s right to have access to ideas, information, and perspectives representing multiple points of view, has developed a Collection Development Policy to set forth the scope of its collections, the role of the Library Board and staff in developing these collections, the criteria by which materials are selected and evaluated, and the methods by which community members may contribute to the collection.

 The Tinley Park Public Library is a member of Reaching Across Illinois Library System (RAILS), System Wide Automated Network (SWAN), and OCLC Worldshare.
 In conjunction with these entities, the Library may utilize interlibrary loan to satisfy those patron requests that cannot be met by the Library’s own collection.